 Yes, although if you’re looking for a self-employed mortgage or a contractor mortgage, lenders often have stricter affordability requirements.
 For example, some providers want at least 1 – 3 year’s worth of accounts to prove you have a stable income to keep up your repayments.
 Other lenders require more, some are happy with fewer.

 Yes, in Greater London the HTB equity loan scheme has been extended from 20% to 40% to accommodate the high cost of living in the area.
 For all other parts of England, 20% is the maximum equity loan you’re eligible for regardless of the area but regional property price caps are now in place.

 If you’re looking to buy a property in Scotland, Wales or Northern Ireland, there are different HTB schemes in place.
 While there is still government mortgage assistance available, the products vary to those in England.

 Many lenders are happy to lend to a borrower using HTB, but each have different eligibility criteria so it all depends on your individual circumstances.
 Contact us so we can refer you to one of the Help to Buy expert advisors we work with.

 As with any lender, the minimum and maximum length a Help to Buy equity loan mortgage provider is willing to authorise will vary depending on the bank you choose.

-This may be based on standard lender requirements (for example, a typical mortgage is usually around 25 years), but some may be willing to extend to 30-35 years (or more) depending on your situation.
+This may be based on standard lender requirements: a typical mortgage is usually around 25 years, but some may be willing to extend to 30-35 years or more depending on your situation.

 Maximum terms often apply to older buyers, but may also be imposed depending on other individual circumstances.